Table of Contents

 Select your Outscraper account and continue to the next step.

-Choose your header name on the drop-down list.
+Choose your header name from the drop-down list.
 Query preview shown in the line: “Real Estate Agency New York”

 You can also set “Language, Region, and Limit” parameters from this screen.
 All queries will work according to the parameters here.